How Can Electric Utilities Coexist with Increasingly Severe Wildfires?

 by Bob Shively, Enedynamics President and Lead Facilitator

 Hot weather causes lines to sag closer to the ground, wind causes lines to sway, and fires burn wooden power poles.
 All of these can result in live lines making contact with each other or with the ground, resulting in sparks that can quickly ignite dry vegetation.
-According to the California Department of Forestry and Fire Protection (CalFire), PG&E equipment was found to have caused 12 wildfires in 2017.
-And CalFire is still investigating the cause for the destructive Camp Fire in 2018.
+According to recent anecdotal information, while utility equipment in California causes only 10% of wildfires, these ignitions tend to occur on hot windy days.
+These conditions readily spread fire, making the impacts of utility caused fires outsized relative to other sources of ignition.

-Assuming the recent weather in California is the new normal, what can be done to protect electric systems against future incidents?
+Assuming increasing hot, dry weather with strong winds is the new normal, what can be done to protect electric systems against future incidents?
+Utilities are focusing on three key activities:

 Some fire hardening techniques include: